coda/packs-sdk/docs/get-started/cli.md

 * `schemas.ts` - A place to define the schemas (structured data types) used by your Pack.
 * `types.ts` - A place to define TypeScript types for the data used by your Pack.

-## Add functionality to your Pack
+## Add code to the Pack

-Now that you've got the basic structure of a Pack it's time to customize it and add some functionality.
+Now that you've got the basic structure of a Pack it's time to add some code.
 In this tutorial you'll be creating a simple "Hello World" Pack with a single formula.

-1. Edit `formulas.ts` to include the definition of a new "Hello" formula:
+Edit `formulas.ts` to include the definition of a new "Hello" formula:

 === "formulas.ts"
     ```ts hl_lines="4-7 10-34"
     --8<-- "hello_cli/formulas.ts"
     ```

-    Take a moment to read through the code and comments and get an understanding of how a Pack is structured.
+Take a moment to read through the code and comments and get an understanding of how a formula is structured.

-1. Edit `manifest.ts` to set the formula namespace to `HelloWorld`:

-    === "manifest.ts"
-        ```ts hl_lines="8"
-        --8<-- "hello_cli/manifest.ts"
-        ```

-    The formula namespace is occasionally used as a prefix to the Pack's formulas, to disnguish them from built-in formulas.

-    !!! note
-        The value in `formulaNamespace` isn't normally visible to the user, as Coda prefers to show the Pack's icon instead.
-However when a formula is copied from the formula editor and pasted as plain text the namespace is used instead of the icon.

-## Test your Pack locally
+## Test the Pack locally

 One of the advantages of developing locally is that you can test your Pack code without having to upload it to Coda's servers.
 Let's test the new `Hello` formula you just added: